Component Warranty Policy

 3C-Easy Markham (“the Company”) provides a limited component warranty on electronic components and replacement parts sold by the Company, whether purchased online or in-store.

-This warranty applies solely to the component itself and covers manufacturing or material defects present at the time of sale, subject to the terms and limitations set forth herein.
+This warranty applies only to the component itself and covers manufacturing or material defects present at the time of sale, subject to the terms, exclusions, and limitations set out in this policy.

-Nothing in this policy limits or excludes consumer rights that cannot be waived under the Ontario Consumer Protection Act, 2002 (CPA).
+Nothing in this policy limits or excludes any rights or remedies that cannot be waived under applicable consumer protection law, including rights that may arise under the Ontario Consumer Protection Act, 2002 or any applicable legal warranty for consumers in Quebec.

 2. Warranty Coverage Period

-Unless otherwise stated on the product page or receipt:
+Unless otherwise stated on the product page or receipt, the following warranty periods apply:

 Warranty periods begin on the date of purchase.